 I do not believe there is one perfect solution that is ‘best’ across the board.
 The grass often seems greener on the other side.
-At meetings of The Inner Circle for Accountants the members often note that they each run their practices in different ways and that no one approach is perfect.
+At meetings of The Inner Circle for Accountants (EDIT: Now run as the Sole Practice Club) the members often note that they each run their practices in different ways and that no one approach is perfect.

 One member said his practice is on course to reach: 5 clients paying £25k pa and ten clients paying £5k pa.
 He says he won’t take on a new client that pays less than £3,000 for recurring compliance work.
 And he doesn’t do any bookkeeping for clients.